Passion. Drive. Determination.

 Their debut EP, “All In” features six songs, including the motivational title track. “’All In” is our follow-up to ‘Heartbreak Song,” in that it epitomizes the strength of our partnership as a duo and our desire to go ‘all in’ with our dreams,” says Derek.
 Produced, engineered, and mixed by Chris Badami of Portrait Recording Studios, their debut EP is a labor of love and a testament to their unique style of writing and performing.

 With their unmistakable chemistry and a contagious, rock-infused sound, October Rose is undoubtedly a formidable and unstoppable presence in country music.
 It’s clear to see that the same fate that brought them together will move them toward their mutual dream.
-October Rose's latest track, "Different Kind of High" is set to be released on March 13, 2020.
+October Rose is busy promoting new music for 2020.